 - 1. Connect the unit's grounding terminal to a suitable grounded object. - 2.
-Plug your keyboard, mouse, monitor display, speakers and microphone into the local console ports on the rear panel. - 3.
-Using the KVM cable provided, connect the unit's PC/KVM and audio ports to the keyboard, video, mouse, speakers and microphone ports of the server or KVM switch that you are installing. - (Optional) If you wish to access locally using the laptop USB console (LUC) function, use the USB Type-A to USB Mini-B cable provided to connect a USB port of the laptop to this (LUC) port.
+Plug your keyboard, mouse, monitor display, speakers and microphone into the local console ports on the rear panel. - Using the KVM cable provided, connect the unit's PC/KVM and audio ports to the keyboard, video, mouse, speakers and microphone ports of the server or KVM switch that you are installing.